ribtoks/mink/README.md

   -v	Write verbose logs
 ```

+`mink` reads URLs from `STDIN` and writes reports to `STDOUT`.
+Report can be written in a form of a table, comma-separated values and tab-separated values.

 ## Examples

 Crawl all pages of a single website:

 `echo "https://your-website.com" | mink -d 1000 -f csv > report.csv`

-Crawl a file with URL:
+Crawl a file with a list of URLs (1 per each line):

 `cat urls.txt | mink -f csv > report.csv`